You don’t stop laughing when you grow old, you grow old when you stop laughing.

 George Bernard Shaw

 Nothing has changed.
-When I was approaching my 30th birthday I was warned by older friends, that I am approaching age of Jesus and there is no life afterwards.
-Again nothing changed.
-Then there was 40th, 50th, well , you get the message.
+When I was approaching my 30th birthday, I was warned by older friends, that I was approaching the age of Jesus and there is no life afterward.
+Again, nothing changed.
+Then there was 40th, 50th, well, you get the message.
 Life was going on like nothing happened.

-To me it’s a mental attitude how do I approach things seemingly happening at random and how I do make sense of it.
+To me, it’s an attitude how do I approach things seemingly happening at random and how I do make sense of it.
 The only thing that counts is to have expectations of something new in my life.
-To wake up every morning with the excitement of a young person before intriguing date, a violinist before important concert , a volleyball player before championship match or a tourist before trip to Italy.
-It doesn’t even have to be so elaborate and rare occurrence however.
-Going out and meeting new people in grocery store or museum can be equally rewarding.
+To wake up every morning with the excitement of a young person before an intriguing date, a violinist before an important concert, a volleyball player before a championship match or a tourist before a trip to Italy.
+It doesn’t even have to be so elaborate and rare occurrence, however.
+Going out and meeting new people in a grocery store or museum can be equally rewarding.
 Or just reading a book in total solitude for a change.

 The worst thing is a feeling of being trapped, with no plans and no tomorrow and no hope for change.
 People in prison do have hope, I suppose people in concentration camps didn’t.